kosctelecom/horus/doc/horus-dispatcher.1.md

 -r, --poll-error-retention-period

 :   Specifies the number of days during which to keep poll errors in reports table (successful reports are not kept).
 Defaults to 3 days; Flushing disabled when set to 0.

+    --report-flush-freq=hours

+:   Specifies the db reports table flush frequency; all entries with null report\_received\_at older than this period are deleted.
+Defaults to 3 hours.

 -u, --device-unlock-freq